TULSA, Okla. – Magellan Midstream

 Income schedule that accompanies this news release.
 The partnership's actual

-crude oil storage in Cushing, Oklahoma and new refined products tanks and
+storage in Cushing, Oklahoma and new refined products tanks and higher rates at

-higher rates at the partnership’s marine terminals.
-Operating expenses decreased
+the partnership’s marine terminals.
+Operating expenses increased due to more asset

-Product margin declined due to the sale of less product overages in the current
+slightly due to the sale of additional product overages in the current period.

 Ammonia pipeline system.

-Ammonia operating margin was $3.9 million, an increase of $0.2 million.
-Revenues
+Ammonia operating margin was $4 million, an increase of $5.7 million.
+Revenues increased

 items.
 Depreciation and amortization increased due to

-recent expansion capital expenditures, while G&A costs declined due to
+recent expansion capital expenditures, and G&A expenses increased primarily

-of debt outstanding and more than $150 million of cash on hand.
+billion of debt outstanding and $100 million of cash on hand.

 Expansion capital spending expectations